Hyperling/HealthProtocol/ebook.md

 Clean, tidy, and pleasant to look at, your immediate area is critical to having peace of mind and feeling safe.

-- Time in nature at least once a week for a few hours, away from pollution, electronics, unnatural noises, etc.
+- Spend time in nature at least once a week for a few hours, away from pollution, electronics, unnatural noises, etc.
-- Limit artificial substances such as soaps, shampoos, sanitizer, antibiotics, candles, sprays, glues, paints, pesticides, dioxins from burning trash, etc.
+- Limit artificial substances such as soaps, shampoos, sanitizers, antibiotics, candles, sprays, glues, paints, pesticides, dioxins from burning trash, etc.
     - Instead use elbow grease, a hand towel, and water for most situations.
 Baking soda or castile soaps like Dr Bronner's are okay when something better is needed.
     - Scent homes with essential oil diffusers.
 If using incense leave windows open and be sure you know what the ingredients are, otherwise use sage leaves or other natural products.
 - If you live somewhere excessively polluted your best bet is to move, not trying to fix the environment, especially if it's someone else causing the harm.
 This is not easy advice but your health and any dependents you take with you will be thankful in the long run.